Dilly Beans Recipe for Canning

 - 1 tsp. cayenne pepper (optional, but you can add it to make this is a spicy dilly beans recipe)

-Add sprig of dill weed (or substitute head of dill, or 1 tsp. dill seeds) and 1 garlic clove to each jar.
+Add a good sized sprig of dill weed (or substitute one head of dill, or 1 tsp. dill seeds) and 1 garlic clove to each jar.
 If you like spicy, try adding 1/8 tsp. cayenne to each jar.
 (I personally like mild.)

-Combine vinegar, water, and salt to make the pickling solution or brine.
-Bring this to a boil.
-The best way to do this is in a stainless steel tea pot.
+- Here’s a tip: The best way to do this is in a tea pot.
 It makes it so easy to just pour the brine into each jar without having to use a ladle.

 Turn the heat off your brine.
-When bubbling stops, cover beans with pickling solution, leaving 1/4-inch headspace.
-I let the bubbling stop.
+Cover beans with pickling solution, leaving 1/4-inch headspace.
+I let the bubbling stop before I start pouring.
 Otherwise, it tends to splatter coming out of the spout of the teapot.

-Remove air bubbles with a plastic knife or other small tool.
+Remove air bubbles with a bubble tool, plastic knife or other small plastic utensil.
 Just push the tool gently between the dilly beans, moving things around just enough to let the air bubbles rise.
 There is a tool you can buy specifically for this purpose, but an orange peeler is what I always turn to.
 It just fits perfectly and is usually handy.
+A plastic knife would also work.
+Or a thin handle of a spatula.
+Just something thin and easy to get down in the jar.

 Canning Dilly Beans